E4623/go-rabbitmq/README.md

 # go-rabbitmq

-A fork from https://github.com/wagslane/go-rabbitmq and modified for axionhq usage.
+A fork from https://github.com/wagslane/go-rabbitmq and modified for personal use case.

 Below is description from `wagslane/go-rabbitmq`